-Midtex Project, Texas
+Midtex Project.
+Texas

 In July 2011, Canuc completed the acquisition of Midtex Oil & Gas Corporation 'MidTex'.
 MidTex was a private Ontario corporation which held a 100% working interest in a natural gas well located on a leased property (collectively the "Midtex Assets").
 The Midtex Assets included a producing gas well and undeveloped acreage located on the east half of Section 66, Block 4, T&P Ry.
 Co.
 Survey, Stephens County, Texas.
-The undeveloped acreage has potential to accommodate an additional 3 to 4 wells, which could intersect 2 or 3 known productive gas horizons.
+The undeveloped acreage has potential to accommodate additional wells, which could intersect 2 or 3 known productive gas horizons.